Fuskamo/projects/cribbage/readme.txt

-/*
  ============================================================================
  Name        : readme.txt
  Author      : David Jensen
  Class       : CIS 330, WIN17
  Description : Final Project: Cribbage
  ============================================================================
- */

 DIRECTIONS:
--Download all files in the download list onto IX
+-Download all files in the download list
--From IX, run the "make" command
--Execute the game using "./main"
+-Using a c++ compiler such as gcc run the "make" command -Execute the game using "./main"
 -Follow the prompts to play the game
 -Enjoy (if you want)